LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 Rotary control changes channel or frequency, and menu settings

-On the VFO and Channel screens, the Up and Down arrow map to the Right and Left button functionality on the handheld radios. e.g. On FM, increase and descrease squelch.
+On the VFO and Channel screens, the Up and Down arrow map to the Right and Left button functionality on the handheld radios. e.g. On FM, increase and decrease squelch.
 In menu screens, the Up and Down buttons move up or down within the menu's

 On the Channel screen, **Long press** of the Up arrow button , starts scanning.